-Construction began on the Brazos Valley Connection in February 2017 and is proceeding as scheduled.
-We filed our updated capital costs estimates with the PUCT in February 2017, projecting the capital costs of the project will be \$310 million, in line with the estimated range of approximately \$270-\$310 million in the PUCT's original order.
-The actual capital costs of the project will depend on final land acquisition costs, construction costs and other factors.
-We expect to complete construction and energize the Brazos Valley Connection by June 2018.
-We are able to file for recovery of various project costs through interim TCOS updates in advance of project completion.
+Construction began on the Brazos Valley Connection in February 2017, and we expect to complete construction and energize the Brazos Valley Connection in the first quarter of 2018, ahead of the original June 1, 2018 energization date.
+We continue to anticipate that the final capital costs of the project will be within the estimated range of approximately \$270-\$310 million in the PUCT's original order.
+We are eligible to continue making filings for the recovery of land acquisition costs through interim TCOS updates in advance of project completion.